 You can perform multiple outdoor exercises that fall into the green exercise definition.

 Types of Green Exercise

 Some people cringe at the thought of stepping into a gym, staring at a mirror or wall, and lifting weights.
-Green exercise has multiple forms that are sure to cater to a person’s exercise preference while also being outside, such as biking, yoga, hiking, kayaking, etc.
+Green exercise has multiple forms that are sure to cater to a person’s exercise preference while also being outside.

 And the benefits of exercise in nature spread to all of these outdoor activities.